adrianHards/chitter/README.md

 # Chitter

+A Twitter clone built using WebSocket and Peewee ORM.
+Users are able to post and interact with messages in real-time!

 ## Installation

 Please ensure that you have `Python` and `Node.js` installed on your system.
 The following instructions were written for macOS/Linux users.